microsoft/startstopv2-deployments/README.md

 1. Enter the name of the Azure function in the "Select search by name or email address" box.
 Select the function name
 1. Click the <b>Save</b> button

+# Customer Support Contact
+Please follow the below steps if you want to raise a support ticket from the Azure portal

+1. Go to https://portal.azure.com/#blade/Microsoft_Azure_Support/HelpAndSupportBlade/overview (if public cloud) or https://portal.azure.us/#blade/Microsoft_Azure_Support/HelpAndSupportBlade/overview (if US Government cloud)
+2. Click Create a support request
+3. In the Summary field, provide a description of the issue
+4. In the Issue type field, select Technical
+5. Select the subscription that you deployed to
+6. Select All services
+7. Select Start-Stop V2
+8. Select the appropriate topic from the list
+9. Follow the remaining steps in the form to create the support ticket

+**Note:** We will continue to support issues raised in GitHub

 # Microsoft Open Source Code of Conduct
 https://opensource.microsoft.com/codeofconduct